 What kind of documentation can employers ask for related to a service animal?
 What if the employee's doctor was not involved in the acquisition of the service animal or the employee trained his own service animal and nobody else was involved?

 What this means for employers: When an employee with a disability requests to use a service animal at work, you have the right to request documentation or demonstration of the need for the service animal (when the need is not obvious) and that the service animal is appropriately trained and will not disrupt the workplace.
-However, this documentation may not be available from a healthcare provider so you may need to consider other sources for the documentation.
+However, while documentation demonstrating that an employee has a covered disability may come from a health care provider, you may need to consider documentation from other sources that explains the need for the service animal and that shows the animal is appropriately trained.
 Another option is to have a trial period; allow the employee to bring in the service animal on a trial basis to see if allowing the animal is effective and does not pose an undue hardship.
 There is no set time frame for a trial period, but one to six weeks might be enough time to assess the situation.

-What this means for employees: Employees who use service animals need to be able to show that the service animal is needed for disability-related reasons and that the service animal is trained to be in a work environment without disrupting the workplace or otherwise behaving inappropriately.
+What this means for employees: In addition to documenting they have a disability, employees who use service animals need to be able to show that the service animal is needed for disability-related reasons and that the service animal is trained to be in a work environment without disrupting the workplace or otherwise behaving inappropriately.
 If your doctor recommended the service animal, then your doctor should be able to verify that you need the service animal for disability-related reasons.
 Regarding your service animal’s training, in some cases documentation from the service animal trainer would be helpful.
 In other cases, you may want to offer to demonstrate how the service animal behaves in the workplace.

 Can employers require an employee to provide proof of certification, insurance, and vaccination before allowing an employee to bring a service animal to work?